 About This Blog

-I tend to use this blog for capturing conferences, events, workshops, etc. that I attend.
+I use this blog for capturing conferences, events, workshops, etc. that I attend.
 As Social Media Officer I got into the habit of live blogging and I continue to do this whenever I can as I recognise that it is a real privilege to have access to the events and ideas that my very flexible and varied role allows.
 Topics vary but at the time of updating this page digital education, multimedia and research using audio, visual, and moving image materials, learning analytics and maker events are all making appearances.
 As I work at EDINA I inevitably flag up interesting things that we are up to as an organisation but I try to also look out at interesting work and ideas elsewhere.